sinch/Maven-Jenkins-Artifactory-Integration/README.md

 Basically, Maven searches all its dependencies in the central Maven repository.
 But we have not pushed our project there and that’s why we have to point Maven to our private Artifactory server.
 You can go to Artifactory and under ‘Artifacts’ in ‘Tree browser’ it’s easy to find releases or snapshots repository (we specified it in one of previous steps in job settings).

-On this page there is a ‘Distribution management’ section which is exactly where you need to add your POM to get a proper conneciton to Artifactory.
+On this page there is a ‘Distribution management’ section, which is exactly where you need to add your POM to get a proper connection to Artifactory.
 Also, if you want to enable snapshots in addition to release versions, you will need to add the appropriate property to your ‘repository’ section in the POM.
-The other option is to separately define a snapsot and release repository.
+The other option is to separately define a snapshot and release repository.

 ```
 <repositories>